 $ ./app

-Note: For hardware build you may need to install SDK Driver and SDK PSW packages.
+Note: For hardware build, you may need to install SDK Driver and SDK PSW packages.

 This is how you can fix CVE-2021-0186 the new SmashEx CPU Vulnerability on your Windows and Linux machines.

-We hope this post would help you in fixing CVE-2021-0186 the new SmashEx CPU Vulnerability on your Windows and Linux machines.
+We hope this post helps you in fixing CVE-2021-0186 the new SmashEx CPU Vulnerability on your Windows and Linux machines.
 Thanks for reading this threat post.
 Please share this post and help to secure the digital world.
 Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.